wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-advanced-hunting/includes/schema.md

 ## How to handle hunting errors

 You’ve built your first Kusto query, and you execute it.
 But instead of the results you were expecting, you receive an error message.
-Microsoft 365 Defender’s advanced hunting system displays errors to notify of syntax mistakes, or whenever the queries exceeds one of the predefined quotas or usage parameters.
+Microsoft 365 Defender’s advanced hunting system displays errors to notify of syntax mistakes, or whenever the queries exceed one of the predefined quotas or usage parameters.
 The table below provides a list of each error type you may encounter when building and running your queries and how to mitigate them.

 |**Error type**|**Cause**|**Resolution**|**Error message examples**|
 |-|-|-|-|